heygrady/blog/apps/blog-app/src/pages/posts/2023-07-28-hexagonoids.md

 I decided to use [SolidJS](https://www.solidjs.com/) as a wrapper for my BabylonJS app.
 This was [not strictly necessary](https://forum.babylonjs.com/t/getting-started-with-solid-js/36954/3) but it helped me get comfortable with the workflow, as Babylon is pretty different from a typical frontend project.
 It ended up being really nice to use SolidJS for organizing how the app initializes itself and how to manage context.

 ### Nano Stores
 After having spent several years wrestling with React-Redux, it was really nice to use Nano Stores.
 I landed on this because it was recommended by Astro and it really suited my use case.
-I ended up created all of the core game concepts (`$ship`, `$rock`, etc.) as nanostores and bundling them with the Babylon Nodes that were created to render them.
+I ended up creating all of the core game concepts (`$ship`, `$rock`, etc.) as nano stores and bundling them with the Babylon Nodes that were created to render them.
 This made it really easy to manage state and also the lifecycle of meshes and materials.

 ### BabylonJS
-BabylonJS is really powerful and has loads of documentation but I'm very new to 3D game development and many of the concepts escape me.
-I initially was trying to use SolidJS to manage the lifecycles of the Babylon nodes but that was a bad idea for things that change frequently, like rocks and bullets.
-I ended up creating custom object pools and using nano store actions to manage the way nodes and materials are reused and disposed.
+BabylonJS is a really powerful 3D game engine for browsers.
+While there is extensive documentation and examples, I'm very new to 3D game development and many of the concepts escape me.
+I've played with ThreeJS previously and found Babylon to be mostly similar.

 # Using ChatGPT

-I relied heavily on [ChatGPT](https://chat.openai.com/) and [Github Copilot](https://github.com/features/copilot).
-It would've been impossible to complete this project without ChatGPT.
+It would've been impossible to complete this project without [ChatGPT](https://chat.openai.com/).
 There is a fair amount of code in the project that is directly pasted from the chat window.
 Once ChatGPT got me going I then had keywords that I could search for in the Babylon documentation and on Google.

-Often the code that ChatGPT generated was filled with small errors (or huge errors).
+Often the code that ChatGPT generated was filled with small errors.
 Rarely could I just cut and paste the code without editing it.
+However, the boilerplate code that it generated gave me things to research further.
+This felt similar to how I first learned web development by looking up how generated code actually worked.

 There were long stretches of time where ChatGPT was happily telling me how to accomplish something the wrong way.
-But then, after quizzing ChatGPT about why my code still wasn't working it would point out that there are standard best practices to solving these problems.
+But then, after additional searching to figure out why my code still wasn't working, I would uncover the standard approach.

 The collision system was one of those adventures.
 I had started out trying to mock something up based on how I thought collisions should work.
-I also wanted to test out some theories I had about utilizing h3-js for collisions.
+I also wanted to test out some theories about utilizing h3-js for collisions.
 I ended up with something that worked well but had major performance issues.
 Because I'd talked it over so thoroughly with ChatGPT I was becoming more aware of how efficient collision systems work.
 And then, out of nowhere, I realized that BabylonJS had all of that built in and all I had to do was use it.

-Overall, this was a great way to get into a library like BabylonJS with an expansive, densely documented API when I knew very little of the jargon before diving in.
+Overall, this was a great way to get into a library like BabylonJS with an expansive, tersely documented API.
+I knew very little of the jargon before diving in but I know about [Quaternions](https://doc.babylonjs.com/typedoc/classes/BABYLON.Quaternion) now.
 Usually ChatGPT was more helpful than forum posts or stack overflow.
-More than once I found a good solution written in Unity and then I had ChatGPT rewrite it for BabylonJS.
-That would then tell me the classes to search for in the docs so that I could double check that ChatGPT was using things correctly.
+Occasionally I found a good solution written in Unity and then I had ChatGPT rewrite it for BabylonJS.
+That would then tell me the classes to search for in the docs so that I figure out how it all worked.

 # Using Github Copilot